red-hat-storage/flexbench/stream/README.md

 ##How to Use

-Prerequisites: Kafka and Zookeeper (assumed to both be on local host for instructions but they can be external and/or have multiple hosts)
+Prerequisites: Kafka 0.8.2.x and Zookeeper (assumed to both be on local host for instructions but they can be external and/or have multiple hosts).

 ### Get Secor
 Clone [Secor](https://github.com/pinterest/secor), build, and install